metaplex-foundation/developer-hub/src/pages/guides/templates/metaplex-nextjs-tailwind-template.md

 export default umiWithSigner
 ```

-#### Example Transaction Using Helpers
+### Example Transaction Using Helpers

 Within the `/lib` folder you will find a `transferSol` example transaction that utilizes both the fetching of the umi state using `umiWithCurrentWalletAdapter()` and the sending of the generated transaction using `sendAndConfirmWithWalletAdapter()`.

-By pulling state from the umi store with `umiWithCurrentWalletAdapter()` if any of our transaction args require the `signer` type this will be automatically pulled from the umi instance which is generated with walletAdapter.
+By pulling state from the umi store with `umiWithCurrentWalletAdapter()` if any of our transaction args require the `signer` type this will be automatically pulled from the umi instance which is generated with current user of `walletAdapter`.
 In this case the `from` account is determined by the current signer connected to umi (walletAdapter) and auto inferred in the transaction for us.

-By then sending transaction with `sendAndConfirmWithWalletAdapter` the signing process will use the walletAdapter and ask the current user to signer the transaction.
-The transaction will be sent to the chain.
+By then sending transaction with `sendAndConfirmWithWalletAdapter` the signing process will use the `walletAdapter` and ask the current user to sign the transaction.
+The transaction will then be sent to the chain.

 ```ts
 // Example of a function that transfers SOL from one account to another pulling umi